gautam-ajay/gautam-ajay.github.io/about.md

 I am a Gautam Ajay representing one Gautam Ajay.

 Does a site have its own identity?
-It does because I believe in site rights.
-As a site, it has been difficult voicing my opinions but I am going to pass the mike

-*gautam enters stage*

-I am a Marketer currently working at Qualtrics.
-In my spare time, I like to cook, read, practice yoga, play guitar, meditate and spend time with friends.
-Just classic human stuff... not breaking the mold here.
+It does when the owner believes in site rights.

-I built this site as a vehicle to articulate my brain farts into a robust brain shit.
-It also allows me to create and own a brand from start to finish.
-My ideas will .
-I am not married to any of my ideas.
-I constantly change my mind so shoot me a note if you want to deliberate on any topic.
+I built this site to better articulate my brain farts into a robust brain shits.
+I am a jack of all trades and wanted a single platform to express the long list of my interests such as marketing, cooking, music theory, UX design, consumer psychology, mental wellness and

+I am not married to any of my ideas and I constantly change my mind.
+Shoot me a note if you want to deliberate on any topic or if you simply want to say hi 👋

 Here is an evolving list of my likes and dislikes: